-The following table sets forth compensation information for fiscal years 2020 and 2019 for (i) the Company's Chief Executive Officer, (ii) the Company's Chief Financial Officer, and (iii) the Company's three other executive officers, who, based on their total compensation, were the most highly compensated in 2020.
+The table below sets forth fiscal years 2022 and 2021 compensation information for (i) the Company's Chief Executive Officer, (ii) the Company's Chief Financial Officer, and (iii) the Company's three other executive officers, who, based on their total compensation, were the most highly compensated executive officers in 2022.
 The Company refers to them in this Proxy Statement collectively as the "Named Executive Officers."